gitKrystan/2025-emberfest/slides.md

 First, let's look at our `bulkDeleteCompletedTodos` builder.
 This builder implementation should look familiar by now.

-(click) It specifies the request method
+* It specifies the request method
-(click) It generates the URL - this time using a custom bulk "ops.bulk.deleteAll" endpoint (click) It has no body, and no cache options.
+* It generates the URL - this time using a custom bulk "ops.bulk.deleteAll" endpoint
+* It has no body, and no cache options.
 Instead, it passes a filter via the query params to tell the server to delete all completed todos.
-(click) It expects an empty response.
+* It expects an empty response.
 If the API were to try to serialize all the deleted todos, it could result in a massive payload.
 -->